8n8/trumat/README.md

 Then:

 - clone this repository
-- in the root of this repository run `cc -c -O2 trumat.c && cc -O2 trumat.o main.c --output=trumat`
+- in the root of this repository run `./build.sh`
 - you should now have a binary called `trumat` which can be run where it is with `./trumat`, or you can copy it to somewhere on your PATH, such as `/usr/local/bin`

 (The PATH is an environment variable that specifies the directories that contain the programs you can run directly by name from your terminal.
 To see your current PATH run `echo $PATH`.)